-Report on line 25, column (a), any amounts attributable to an allowance for uncollectible accounts receivable or actual write-offs of accounts receivable included in net income per the income statement.
-Report in column (d) the amount of bad debt expense deductible for federal income tax purposes in accordance with section 166.
+Report on line 25, column (a), any amounts attributable to an allowance for uncollectible accounts receivable or actual write-offs of accounts receivable included on Part I, line 11.
+Report in column (d) the amount of bad debt expense deductible for federal income tax purposes under section 166.